About Rachel

 Rachel chairs Cities 2, the committee on upstate cities, and the Legislative Commission on Rural Resources.
 She serves on the Elections, Agriculture, Aging, Health, Environmental Conservation, and Housing committees.

-Prior to taking elective office, Rachel had several careers - directing sustainability education at Syracuse University, teaching Russian language and literature at Macalester College and SUNY Stony Brook, and teaching high school math in Connecticut and the Dominical Republic.
+Prior to taking elective office, Rachel had several careers - directing sustainability education at Syracuse University, teaching Russian language and literature at Macalester College and SUNY Stony Brook, and teaching high school math in Connecticut and the Dominican Republic.
 She earned a BA at Princeton, Masters degrees at Oxford and SUNY College of Environmental Science and Forestry, and a Ph.D. at Stanford.
 She has one adult child, who will also study for a master's degree at ESF, starting in 2024.